klebgenomics/Kaptive/docs/source/Databases.rst

 genes outside of the locus are used to predict the O antigen (sub)type.
 This logic was extended to the *A. baumannii* K locus in Kaptive v2.0.2.

 In Kaptive 3, we thought about how we could extend this given what we know about truncations or other sequence variations of specific genes in the locus and the impact on the phenotype.
 For example, in the *Klebsiella pneumoniae* K locus, we know that a truncation of the core initiating glycosyltransferase (*wcaJ*) results in a capsule-null phenotype.

 The relevant sequence variations are detailed in the database logic files, each lablled with the same file prefix as its resppective locus database, and marked with the extension ``.logic``.
 Each line consists of three tab-separated columns and represents a phenotype rule:

 #. **loci** - the loci the rule applies to (or *ALL* if the rule applies to all loci in the database)
 #. **genes** - the genes (and optional state) the rule applies to (or *ALL* if the rule applies to all genes in the locus)
-#. **phenotype** - the resulting phenotype that appears in the `Type` column of the Kaptive tabular output, replacing the default phenotype i.e. the one specified in the locus genbank source identifier in the matching locus databse.
+#. **phenotype** - the resulting phenotype that appears in the `Type` column of the Kaptive tabular output, replacing
+   the default phenotype i.e. the one specified in the locus genbank source identifier in the matching locus database.

 Let's look at an example of a logic file for the *Klebsiella pneumoniae* K locus: